-Explicit lifting is a feature of GoodData’s Extensible Analytics Engine that grants you greater flexibility in the way you aggregate metrics in reports.
+Explicit lifting is a feature of GoodData’s Extensible Analytics Engine that grants you greater flexibility in aggregating metrics in reports.

-In the LDM diagram below, a metric aggregated from the Value fact, such as
+In the logical data model diagram (LDM) below, metrics aggregated from the Value fact, such as

 This aggregation is described in greater detail in Example 1 below.

 The following metric represents the total number of residents in a town.

 In the project’s LDM, displayed below, you can see that

 Number of Residents metric can be sliced by town (